-The ADMS is a software platform that provides SCADA functionality across the distribution network and includes outage management, call and dispatch, automated fault location, isolation and service restoration (self-healing) capability as well as integrated network reliability reporting.
+The ADMS is a software platform that provides SCADA functionality across the distribution network.
+It includes:

+- outage management

+- call and dispatch

+- automated fault location

+- isolation and service restoration (self-healing) capability, and

+- integrated network reliability reporting.

 It also provides mobile crew management and network visibility to the workforce.

-Additional modules within the ADMS enable network optimisation and analysis that is able to provide the ability to optimise the state of the network by identifying the optimal configuration which will reduce the number of losses and ensure effective asset utilisation.
+Additional modules within the ADMS enable network optimisation and analysis.
+This is able to provide Unison with the ability to optimise the state of the network by identifying the optimal configuration which will reduce the number of losses and ensure effective asset utilisation.